USYD-RowBot/usyd_vrx/README.md

 - MOST DIRECT: post message of type vrx_msgs WaypointRoute to /waypoints_cmd
 - WITH VISUALISATION: pass message to wamv/waypoints (path to waypoints) and it will also convert to nav markers for RVIZ.
 - /request_waypoints is pinged when no waypoints queued

+### localising
+- the location of the bot is wamv/odom not wamv/base_link.